Daniel Suárez: Personal life

+On April 29, 2024, Suárez announced via social media that he had passed the U.S. Citizenship Exam.
+On June 18, 2024, Suárez officially became a dual citizen of Mexico and the United States after completing the Oath of Allegiance.

 In popular culture

 In 2017, Suárez voiced the character Daniel "Danny" Swérvez in the Pixar film Cars 3.

 In 2019, Suárez made a cameo in the movie Stuber.

+In 2020, Suárez appeared on The Bump, a video podcast that is part of the WWE Podcast Network.
+Suárez spoke in a segment that included Rey Mysterio.

+From 2022 to 2023, Suárez appeared on the Today Show two times.
+On the October 14, 2022 episode, Suárez participated in an interview with Tom Llamas about his first NASCAR Cup Series victory.
+His second appearance came alongside Jeff Gordon on January 25, 2023, where they did an interview to promote NASCAR's 75th season.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)